evkx/evkx.github.io/content/technology/wheels/_index.md

 {{< sitefiguresized thumb="technology/wheels/michelinpilotsportev_1_st.jpg" width="3000" height="1333" title="Michelin Pilot Sport EV" >}}

 {{< sitefiguresized thumb="technology/wheels/michelinpilotsportev_2_st.jpg" width="3000" height="3000" title="Michelin Pilot Sport EV" >}}

+See also this video for good information about EV specific tires.

+{{< youtube 8pM9o2Ifcro >}}

+## Wheels affect on range

+If you want to understand the physics how different wheels affect consumption and range see the below video.

+{{< youtube NYvKxsYFqO8 >}}